Ninja-Squad/springmockk/README.md

 Support for Spring Boot integration tests written in Kotlin using [MockK](https://mockk.io/) instead of Mockito.

-Spring Boot provides `@MockBean` and `@SpyBean` annotations for integration tests, which create mock/spy beans using Mockito.
+Spring provides `@MockitoBean` and `@MockitoSpyBean` annotations for integration tests, which create mock/spy beans using Mockito.

-This project provides equivalent annotations `MockkBean` and `SpykBean` to do the exact same thing with MockK.
+This project provides equivalent annotations `MockkBean` and `MockkSpyBean` to do the exact same thing with MockK.

 ## Principle

-All the Mockito-specific classes of the spring-boot-test library, including the automated tests, have been cloned, translated to Kotlin, and adapted to MockK.
+All the Mockito-specific classes of Spring, including the automated tests, have been cloned, translated to Kotlin, and adapted to MockK.

-This library thus provides the same functionality as the standard Mockito-based Spring Boot mock beans.
+This library thus provides the same functionality as the standard Mockito-based Spring mock beans.

-For example (using JUnit 5, but you can of course also use JUnit 4):
+For example:

 ```kotlin
 @ExtendWith(SpringExtension::class)